+Washington University at St. Louis

+• Pre-Combined Plan Curriculum Guide (PDF)

+Columbia University

+Pre-Combined Plan Curriculum Guide (PDF)

+Rensselaer Polytechnic Institute

+Program Requirements

-Washington University at St. Louis - Dual Degree information Columbia University, Dual Degree information RPI, Dual Degree information Program Requirements Students must have a minimum of a 3.25 grade point average in order to be recommended.
+Students must have a minimum of a 3.25 grade point average in order to be recommended.
 The specific courses required for admission by each affiliated institution vary and students should schedule courses in close cooperation with the Engineering Adviser at Gettysburg.

 All dual-degree engineering students must take Physics 111, 112, 211 or Physics 109, 110 (depending on engineering field this may be the preferred option for non-physics majors); Mathematics 111, 112, 211, (plus 212 and 225 for many engineering fields); Chemistry 107; and Computer Science 107 or 111 (depends on engineering field).
 Students interested in Columbia University should also take Economics 103 or 104.
 All dual-degree engineering students must complete the Gettysburg College distribution requirements while at Gettysburg.

+English

+Program Description

-English Program Description Courses in the English Department have two goals: to teach students to express themselves clearly in writing and speaking, and to help them understand and interpret the great literature of the English-speaking world.
-The curriculum is broad and diverse. - Writing courses include expository writing, critical analysis, and creative writing in several genres. - Courses in literature span the centuries, from Old English poetry and Medieval drama to contemporary film and postmodern literary theory.
-They encompass a wide range of works and authors from both Western and non-Western traditions.
+Courses in the English Department have two goals: to teach students to express themselves clearly in writing and speaking, and to help them understand and interpret the great literature of the English-speaking world.
+The curriculum is broad and diverse.

+- Writing courses include expository writing, critical analysis, and creative writing in several genres.

+- Courses in literature span the centuries, from Old English poetry and Medieval drama to contemporary

+film and postmodern literary theory.
+They encompass a wide range of works and authors from both

+Western and non-Western traditions.

 The Department of English regularly hosts lectures and readings by nationally-known poets, novelists, and nonfiction writers, many of whom also meet with students for meals or coffee and visit writing classes.
 The "Reading Series" includes: - Poetry and Prose Readings by Authors of National Stature.
-Recent visitors have included nonfiction writer Geraldine Brooks, novelist Vikram Chandra, short story writer Peter Ho Davies, memoirist J.D.
+Visitors have included nonfiction writer Geraldine Brooks, novelist Vikram Chandra, short story writer Peter Ho Davies, memoirist J.D.
 Dolan, freelance writer Kim Wiley, poet Stephen Dobyns, and former poet laureate of the U.S. Rita Dove. - The Croll Lecture, an annual lecture in honor of Morris Croll, an English major and graduate of Gettysburg College.
 The lecturer is normally of a national stature in her or his field, and is chosen on the basis of professional prominence, a personal history of mentorship, and accessibility to students.
-Program Requirements The department offers a major in English, a major in English with a Writing Concentration, a major in English with Education Minor, a minor in English, as well as a minor in Writing.
-Major in English The major in English requires eleven courses in language and literature.
-To obtain the desired mix, majors select courses from several categories and levels, including introductory, intermediate, and advanced courses.
-Requirements:
+Program Requirements Writing Minor Requirements The writing minor requires six courses.